ctm/mb2-doc/README.md

 The info that remains on this page is just obscure stuff that isn't high enough priority to move there.

-### Player Ids

-When you share a URL, people can see your player id.
-However, be aware that devctm.com is a staging server and the player id that you use on devctm.com will not necessarily be the player id you'll get on the production site.
-However, player ids 1 through 9 are an exception.
-I have already handed them out to some of the people who have greatly increased the chance of me having written this server, even though their influence has mostly been indirect.

-I will reward early play-testers with low player ids on craftpoker.com when it goes live.
-On https://devctm.com player ids are handed out sequentially, but the database is recording enough information for for me to know who is testing and who isn't.
-I'll use that, and other, info to hand out ids 90-99 on craftpoker.com.
-If that sounds confusing, just ask me about it and I'll do a better job explaining.
-My nickname is `deadhead`.

 ### In Game Commands